Use report metrics

 Here's a brief description of the workflow.

-When a customer raises a request through a channel such as voice, messaging, or chat, a conversation is created.
+When a customer raises a request through a channel such as voice, messaging, or chat, the system creates a conversation.
 A conversation represents an entire end-to-end interaction with a customer.
-A conversation can also be created when an agent calls a customer.
+The system can also create a conversation when a service representative calls a customer.
 A conversation typically originates in a workstream on a specific channel.
 It then routes to a queue, based on your organizational rule settings.
 A conversation entity holds metrics about your customer's experience with the contact center.
 These metrics include the current status, wait time, handle time, and current customer sentiment.

-A conversation can end during a single session, or it can extend to multiple sessions.
-A session is created when the system identifies an agent to work on a conversation.
+A conversation can end during a single session or it can extend to multiple sessions.
+A session is created when the system identifies a service representative to work on a conversation.
 New sessions are created for different reasons.
-For example, a conversation might be transferred to a different queue, or an agent might reject a conversation request or let it time out.
-From this entity, you can get KPIs and metrics that describe queue performance and agent performance.
-Examples include the number of requests that landed in a queue, the number of requests that agents rejected, and agent handle time.
+For example, a conversation might be transferred to a different queue, or a service representative might reject a conversation request or let it time out.
+From this entity, you can get KPIs and metrics that describe queue performance and service representative performance.
+Examples include the number of requests that landed in a queue, the number of requests that service representatives rejected, and service representative handle time.

 The workflow in the following diagram represents a single conversation where multiple sessions are created.
-The first session is created when the conversation is created and assigned to a bot.
-When the bot escalates the conversation to a human agent, the second session is created, and the first session is automatically closed.
-In the second session, the system identifies and assigns the best agent to work on the customer request.
-If that agent rejects the request, a new session is created, and the process of identifying another agent begins.
+The first session is created when the conversation is created and assigned to an AI agent.
+When the AI agent escalates the conversation to a service representative, the second session is created, and the first session is automatically closed.
+In the second session, the system identifies and assigns the best service representative to work on the customer request.
+If that service representative rejects the request, a new session is created, and the process of identifying another service representative begins.

-For every agent who is identified to work on a conversation and associated with the latest session, a session participant entry is created.
+For every service representative who is identified to work on a conversation and associated with the latest session, a session participant entry is created.
 A single session can have multiple participants.
-Every session has one primary participant: the agent who has the assigned work item.
+Every session has one primary participant: the service representative who has the assigned work item.
 A session might then have many other participants who monitor the conversation or help with the consultation.
 Alternatively, the session might have no other participants.
-From this entity, you can get KPIs and metrics about consultations that agents provide and monitored conversations.
+From this entity, you can get KPIs and metrics about consultations that service representatives provide and monitored conversations.

 Dimensions